jgehrcke/gipc/docs/index.rst

     $ pip install hg+https://bitbucket.org/jgehrcke/gipc

 Note that the latter requires the most recent version of `distribute <http://packages.python.org/distribute/>`_ which can be installed by executing `distribute_setup.py <http://python-distribute.org/distribute_setup.py>`_.

 pip is recommended over easy_install. pip installation instructions can be found `here <http://www.pip-installer.org/en/latest/installing.html>`_.

 Directly via setup.py
 ---------------------

 Download the latest release from `PyPI <http://pypi.python.org/pypi/gipc/>`_.
 Extract the archive and invoke::

     $ python setup.py install

 The same can be done with the latest development version of ``gipc`` which can be downloaded from `bitbucket <https://bitbucket.org/jgehrcke/gipc>`_.

-Once installed, you can remove gipc via ``pip uninstall gipc`` or manually.
+Once installed, you can remove gipc manually or via ``pip uninstall gipc``.

 Requirements
 ============

 - gevent >= 1.0 (tested against gevent 1.0rc2).
 Download gevent
   `here <https://github.com/SiteSupport/gevent/downloads>`_.
-- unit tests pass on Python 2.6 and 2.7
+- unit tests pass on Python 2.6 and 2.7.

 Notes for Windows users
 =======================

 - The ``get()`` timeout feature is not available.
-- Non-blocking I/O is faked via gevent threadpool, leading to a significant messaging performance drop compared to POSIX-compliant systems.
+- "Non-blocking I/O" is realized by outsourcing blocking I/O calls to threads in a gevent threadpool.
+Compared to native non-blocking IO as is available on POSIX-compliant systems, this leads to a significant messaging performance drop.

+`Windows I/O Completion Ports <http://msdn.microsoft.com/en-us/library/aa365198%28VS.85%29.aspx>`
-The optimal solution to both problems would be IOCP-based.
-Maybe one day gevent is `libuv <https://github.com/joyent/libuv>`_-backed, which uses IOCP on Windows and would allow for running the same gevent code on Windows as on POSIX-based systems.
+(IOCP) could solve both issues in an elegant way.
+Currently, gevent is built on top of libev which does not support IOCP.
+In the future, however, gevent might become `libuv <https://github.com/joyent/libuv>`_-backed. libuv supports IOCP and would allow for running the same gevent code on Windows as on POSIX-compliant systems.
 Furthermore, if gevent went with libuv, the strengths of both, the node.js and the gevent worlds woud be merged.
-Denis, the maintainer of gevent,  seems to be
-`open <https://twitter.com/gevent/status/251870755187478529>`_ to such a transition and the first steps are already
+Denis Bilenko, the maintainer of gevent, seems to be `open <https://twitter.com/gevent/status/251870755187478529>`_ to such a transition and the first steps are already `done <https://github.com/saghul/uvent>`_.
-`done <https://github.com/saghul/uvent>`_.